ilifau/ExamOrgaCron/README.md

 USAGE
 -----

-See the documentation of the ExamAdmin plugin.
+See the documentation of the ExamOrga plugin.

 VERSIONS